15P/Finlay

-Comet Finlay is a periodic comet with an orbital period of 6 years discovered by William Henry Finlay (Royal Observatory, Cape of Good Hope, South Africa) on September 26, 1886.
-The next perihelion passage is July 13, 2021 when the comet will have a solar elongation of 54 degrees at approximately apparent magnitude 10.
-It last came to perihelion on December 27, 2014, at around magnitude 10.
-Of the numbered periodic comets, the orbit of 15P/Finlay has one of the smallest minimum orbit intersection distances with the orbit of Earth (E-MOID).
-In October 2060 the comet will pass about 5 million km from Earth.
+Comet Finlay, also known as 15P/Finlay, is a Jupiter-family comet with an orbital period of 6.58 years.
+It discovered by William Henry Finlay from the Royal Observatory at Cape of Good Hope, South Africa on 26 September 1886.
+Of the known numbered periodic comets, the orbit of 15P/Finlay has one of the smallest minimum orbit intersection distances with Earth's orbit (E-MOID).
+In October 2060, the comet will pass about 5 e6km from Earth.